GCU Visual Electrophysiology Clinic

 Binocular Vision Clinic

 The binocular vision clinic has excellent facilities for the investigation and management of patients who have difficulty keeping both eyes aligned.
 These binocular vision type problems can lead to symptoms of eye strain or double vision and can often be helped by giving eye exercises, spectacles or referring you for other interventions.
-The binocular vision clinic is staffed by optometrists who have specialised knowledge in this area and appointments can be made free of charge.
+The binocular vision clinic is staffed by optometrists who have specialised knowledge in this area.
+There is a charge for this clinic for over 16-year-olds.

 Colour Vision Assessments

 Approximately 1 in 12 males and 1 in 200 females have defective colour vision.
 These individuals may find it difficult to tell the difference between certain combinations of colours.
 This can affect the ability to perform some everyday tasks and in some cases may be a bar to certain occupations.
 There are many different types and severities of colour vision deficiency.
 Within the binocular vision clinic we offer a private, diagnostic service for children and adults suspected of having defective colour vision.
 A complete range of tests is available and advice is given on suitability for specific occupations including work in transport services, aviation and the armed forces.